sluofoss/sluofoss.github.io/content/Learn/Data Analytics/Power BI/DAX vs MDX.md

 ---

 # Tldr:
-	Mdx not required,
+- Mdx not required,
-	We are not dealing with cube (MOLAP) in Power BI
+- We are not dealing with cube (MOLAP) in #powerbi

 # Investigate
 	1. is power bi semantic model stored tabular or a cube?